DelphDem/Ed2TEI/paper.md

 # Acknowledgements

-This work was supported by the UK Arts and Humanities Research Council [(AHRC)](https://www.ukri.org/councils/ahrc).
+This work was supported by the UKRI Arts and Humanities Research Council [(AHRC)](https://www.ukri.org/councils/ahrc).

 # References